Rimgailė

 By marriage with Henry of Masovia, she was Princess of Masovia for about one year, until the death of her husband (winter of 1392–1393).
-Jan Długosz in his chronicles wrote that to marry her Henry resigned from the title of Bishop of Płock.
-She was among the suspects in the death of Henry.
+Jan Długosz wrote in his chronicles that to marry her Henry resigned from the title of Bishop of Płock.
+Henry's death was allegedly due to poison, with Rimgailė as one of the potential suspects.